Zwanze: Characteristics

-In cultural life, zwans is also expressed in literature, pseudo-historical essays, fables, theatre, comics, songs, sketches, and parodies.
+In cultural life, zwanze is also expressed in literature, pseudo-historical essays, fables, theatre, comics, songs, sketches, and parodies.
 Fables offer opportunities to parody well-known authors by placing their words in contemporary contexts.
 While Jean de La Fontaine mocked the nobility and bourgeoisie of his time, zwanze targets political leaders and everyday events.
-It has also been adapted in musical parody, such as a comedic version of Bizet’s Carmen aria “Habanera”.
-This combination of wordplay, local accent, and cultural reference has made zwanze a distinctive Brussels art of living and, according to some, even a civic virtue.
+It has also been adapted into musical parody, such as a comedic version of Bizet's Carmen aria "Habanera".
+This combination of wordplay, local accent, and cultural reference, has made zwanze a distinctive Brussels' way of life and, according to some, even a civic virtue.